Alan-Bushell/geo-masters/README.md

 > Used to make the site dynamic and to present, select and store the users answers and then provide a score based on the time it took them to answer.

 ### Font Awesome
-> Used for all the icons in this project

-### GoogleFonts
-> Used for all the fonts used in this project and to compare potential fonts.
+> Used for the home icon & the github icon used in this project.

 <a name="testing"></a>
 # Testing